Transparency in Coverage and No Surprises Act Overview

 Changes to ID Cards (Updated April 2022)

-UHA provided you a new ID card at the end of 2021.
-The ID card included more information such as displaying your medical plan’s annual deductible and maximum out-of-pocket costs, and a contact number and website for you to reach us if you need assistance.
+At the end of 2021, UHA provided members with updated ID cards that included more information such as displaying the annual deductible for the medical plan and maximum out-of-pocket costs, and a contact number and website for members to reach us if they need assistance.

-Another new feature we’ve included for your convenience is a QR code which takes you to our member portal, where you can log in to:
+Another new feature we included for convenience is a QR code which takes members to our member portal, where they can log in to:

-• View your specific plan benefits, such as your drug plan information
+- View their specific plan benefits, such as their drug plan information

-• View or print a digital copy of your member ID card
+- View or print a digital copy of their member ID card

 Price Comparison Tool